 - Complex or lengthy pieces that we’ll perform often might need targeted reviewing several times a week.

 - Music from genres in which we’re less proficient will benefit from at least twice-weekly review so that we can steadily mature our stylistic abilities.

 - As a concert date approaches, the music on the program will merit daily practice and other titles might need to be set aside temporarily.

 For example, if an aspiring pianist who mainly plays in jazz combos wants to maintain a cache of solo classical pieces, she might commit to a weekly solo gig at a supper club or Sunday brunch.

 In that way, she’ll not only fuel her development but also boost her income, build her audience, and contribute to the cultural life in her town.
-Over time, she could also play concerts at community venues and thereby expand her solo career.
+Over time, she might also play concerts at community venues and thereby expand her solo career.

 © 2010 Gerald Klickstein